Chapter 1. Configuring and deploying OpenShift Lightspeed

 1.9.
 About cluster interaction

-The Model Context Protocol (MCP) is an open protocol that standardizes how applications provide context to an LLM.
+The Model Context Protocol (MCP) is an open protocol.
+It creates a standard way for applications to give context to an LLM.
 Using the protocol, an MCP server offers a standardized way for an LLM to increase context by requesting and receiving real-time information from external resources.

 When you enable cluster interaction, the OpenShift Lightspeed Operator installs an MCP server.
 The MCP server provides the OpenShift Lightspeed Service with access to the OpenShift API.
-Through this access, the Service performs read operations to gather more context for the LLM, enabling the service to answer questions about the Kubernetes objects that reside in your OpenShift cluster.
+Through this access, the Service performs read operations to gather more context for the LLM, enabling the Service to generate answers to questions about the Kubernetes objects that reside in your OpenShift cluster.

 Note